 June is LGBTQ Pride Month, celebrating the history and ongoing activism to achieve equality and equal opportunity for lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans.
 The Academy of Art University Library has curated this page of online library resources related to LGBTQ people's experiences and impact in art, media, fashion, and culture.
 We've included e-books, digital magazine articles, and more.
-We're also featuring content from AAU student group Outloud!'s Queer Variety show (2019).
-If you have any questions or need help finding additional resources, feel free to reach out to Emmanuel Edward Te, the Reference and Information Literacy Librarian, for assistance.
+We're also featuring content from Art U student group Outloud!'s Queer Variety show (2019).
+If you have any questions or need help finding additional resources, feel free to reach out to Debra Sampson, Library Director, for assistance.

 Try searching the Library's digital resources using keywords such as "LGBT" and "LGBTQ" in relation to your research topics.
 A few databases to try are listed below.